s-ball/hatch-msgfmt-s-ball/README.md

 ## Usage

 As it is only a `hatchling` hook plugin, this package has no direct interface.
-It uses the `logging` package for its messages which are written to the standard output stream, so it is possible to increase its verbosity when the behaviour is unexpected.
+It uses the Application object provided by hatchling for its messages, so it is possible to increase its verbosity when the behaviour is unexpected by just passing `-v` params to the `hatch build` command.

 ### `.po` files